 This is a hands-on course that helps students understand the field of engineering and the engineering design process.
-Students use computer-modeling software, such as Autodesk Inventor, to study and apply the engineering design process.
-Students design, construct, test and evaluate various projects that apply knowledge and skills.
+Students use computer-modeling software to study and apply the engineering design process.
+Students design, construct, test, and evaluate various projects that apply knowledge and skills.
 This course includes course material from PLTW Introduction to Engineering Design and PLTW Principles of Engineering.
-(Aerospace Engineering: Project Lead the Way (PLTW) Academy)